andrewcooke/pytyp/pytyp.rst

 ``Pytyp`` uses iteration to provide structural verification of types and the guided conversion of JSON data to Python classes.

+Type specifications can help make APIs more declarative, but implementations must then be driven by the metadata.
+The resulting code is improved with dynamic dispatch by type, implemented as method decorators.

 Pythonic
 ~~~~~~~~